JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol10_1.md

 17. Participate in local fairs and expos.

 18. Check your local bookstores frequently for _The Urantia Book_.
 If it is in the “Occult” section, talk with the manager and point out that it is classified as a religious book and should be in the “Religions” or “New Age” sections.
 If it is not in the bookstore, ask why, pointing out that it is a spiritual bestseller with more than 800,000 copies in print in multiple languages.
 Offer to provide them with a free copy to prime the pump.
-If they accept, contact Paula Thompson at Fellowship@UrantiaBook.org or 303-4677858 and a book will be sent—Paula will need the name of the buyer as well as the address of the bookstore.
-For more information on this approach, contact Linda Buselli, ljbuselli@sbcglobal. net
+If they accept, contact Paula Thompson at her email or phone and a book will be sent—Paula will need the name of the buyer as well as the address of the bookstore.

 19. Write commentaries, create flash programs, powerpoint studies, etc., and submit them to the Fellowship, Truthbook, or other Urantian websites for publication.